The Wikidata Query Logs Dataset: Dataset

 We calculate the statistics for all following tables across all SPARQL queries from train, validation, and test splits that can be parsed according to SPARQL 1.1.
 This is the case for all queries for all datasets except for SPINACH (293/320) and LC-QuAD 2.0 (30,145/30,152).

 An overview of WDQL and other Wikidata datasets is shown in \Cref{tab:stats}.
-The standout property of WDQL is its size at over 200k queries.
-Compared to the previous largest Wikidata dataset, LC-QuAD 2.0, WDQL is over 6x larger and at the same time contains queries with more triple patterns and advanced SPARQL constructs on average. \Cref{tab:sparql} provides more details about the SPARQL constructs present in queries of the different datasets.
-WDQL and SPINACH are the only datasets that cover all of the most commonly used SPARQL constructs.
+The standout property of WDQL is its size at over 335k queries.
+Compared to the previous largest Wikidata dataset, LC-QuAD 2.0, WDQL is over 11x larger and at the same time contains queries with more triple patterns and advanced SPARQL constructs on average. \Cref{tab:sparql} provides more details about the SPARQL constructs present in queries of the different datasets.
+WDQL and SPINACH are the only datasets that cover all of the most commonly used SPARQL constructs to a significant extent.

-When we look at the distribution of IRIs by prefix in each dataset, we find that WDQL has the broadest coverage with 17 out of 19 prefixes, and is also the only dataset that has queries using Wikidata's reification predicates.
-Moreover, we find that 40\% (80k) of WDQL's queries have a unique pattern after normalizing variables, entities, properties, and literals.
-This is a lower percentage of queries than we calculate for QAWiki, QALD-7, QALD-10, and SPINACH (in which all queries have a unique pattern), but orders of magnitude higher than that of SimpleQuestions, LC-QuAD 2.0, and WWQ.
-Given the size of WDQL, 40\% is actually higher than we would have expected.
+When we look at the distribution of IRIs by prefix in each dataset, we find that WDQL has the broadest coverage with 16 out of 19 prefixes, and is also the only dataset that has queries using Wikidata's reification predicates.
+Moreover, we find that 37.5\% (126k) of WDQL's queries have a unique pattern, that is, no other query is the same after normalizing variables, entities, properties, and literals.
+This is a lower percentage of queries than for QAWiki, QALD-7, QALD-10, and SPINACH (in which all queries have a unique pattern), but orders of magnitude higher than for SimpleQuestions, LC-QuAD 2.0, and WWQ.
+Given the size of WDQL, 37.5\% is higher than we would have expected.
 Finally, WDQL contains many more distinct literals and languages used in language filters than the other datasets.
 See the detailed statistics in \Cref{tab:ext}.